UCKalyan/DSMLG2/README.md

 Clinical Decision Making:
 Radiologists use all three planes when manually segmenting tumors for diagnosis and treatment planning.
 Deep learning models should ideally mimic this process.

+### PostProcessing Implemented to processing slices individually with a 2D U-Net and then integrating 3D context
+Processing Slices Individually with a 2D U-Net:

+The inference/predict2d.py file, specifically the Predictor2D class, is designed to perform 2D predictions.
+Its predict_volume method iterates through 2D slices extracted from a 3D volume (model_input_slices) and uses a 2D Keras model (self.model.predict(s_expanded, verbose=0)) to get predictions for each slice.
+This confirms the "processing slices individually with a 2D U-Net" part.

+Integrating 3D Context:

+The inference/reconstruct3d.py file handles the integration of 3D context.
+The Reconstructor3D class first uses the stack_slices method to reassemble the predicted 2D slices back into a 3D volume.

+Crucially, the post_process method then applies 3D morphological operations (remove_small_objects and binary_fill_holes) to the reconstructed 3D volume.
+These operations help ensure spatial consistency and remove artifacts across slices, effectively integrating 3D context after the 2D predictions.
+While it's not a hybrid model that learns 3D features during inference, it's a common and effective post-processing strategy to achieve 3D coherence.
 ## Changes Made

 tfrecord_writer.py - lot of changes due to unit8 vs int32